-Dry skin: You will see a lack of oils and skin will likely have a flaky appearance, feel tight and uncomfortable, and fine lines may be visible over a large surface area regardless of age.
+Dry skin: You won't see a drop of oil on the skin and your face will likely have a flaky appearance and feel tight and uncomfortable.
+Fine lines may also be visible over a large surface area regardless of age.

 Does your skin type change over time?

 While you shouldn’t expect any changes to occur on a daily or monthly basis, your skin type can gradually become drier with age.
-Having said that, “as sebum production is tightly linked to hormones, your level of oil production can fluctuate during the time of the month or it can also remain high for a couple of years during puberty,” explains Ng.
+The biggest reason behind the formation of lines is loss of collagen and moisture over time.
+Having said that, “as sebum production is tightly linked to hormones, your level of oil production can fluctuate during your time of the month or it can also remain high for a couple of years during puberty,” explains Ng.